elianyperez/PersonalWebsite/content/post/Ruth_McQuown/index.md

 ---
-title: New award alert!
+title: O. Ruth McQuown Graduate Scholarship
-subtitle: O. Ruth McQuown Graduate Scholarship
+subtitle:

 # Summary for listings and search engines
 summary: Eliany received the O. Ruth McQuown Graduate Scholarship for her commitment to fostering opportunities for underrepresented minorities in science